Curtis Bush: Career

 1991 saw Bush fight in the kickboxing hotbed of Amsterdam, Netherlands for the first time where he faced local fighter Marlon Boldewijn.
 He was stunned and given a standing eight count in round three before losing on points.
 Despite this setback, he was still granted a shot at his third world title and he knocked out Piotr Falender in round seven to take the ISKA's world welterweight title in his home town of Virginia Beach, Virginia.
-He defended this belt in Ajaccio, Corsica in 1992, outpointing Toussaint Andarelli.
-Bush and Andarelli would later rematch but fought to a no contest.
+He defended this belt in Ajaccio, Corsica in 1992, Toussaint Andarelli.
+Bush and Toussaint Andarelli would later rematch but fought to a no contest.